franzmelchiori/alyvix_com/pages/05.blog/20201021_dynamics_ax_ledger/item.md

     tag: [end user monitoring, visual monitoring, Microsoft, Dynamics AX, General Ledger, groups]
 ---

 Microsoft Dynamics AX 2012 plays an important role in the business activities of many companies.
-As a user-centered application, its performance from a user perspective is vital because of the many and wide-ranging types of employees who can't get their jobs down when it's not available and responsive.
+As a user-centered application, its performance from a user perspective is vital because of the many and wide-ranging types of employees who can't get their jobs done when it's not available and responsive.

 We show how to build a test case to inspect and measure two common tasks within AX, filtering and detail inquiry, inside AX's Business Ledger.
 A related video in our YouTube channel gives detailed, step-by-step instructions on how to construct the test case described here.